VivekMishra5210/SnakeGame/README.md

 - Classic snake movement (Up, Down, Left, Right)
 - Random food placement
 - Score tracking
-- Game over when the snake hits the wall
+- Game over when the snake touches the wall

 ## Installation
 Ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/).